Kernix13/csharp-oop-interface-inheritance/README.md

 - Maintainability: The Library class doesn’t need to know the details of the specific implementation, making it easier to extend and maintain.

 Dependency injection ensures that dependencies are provided in a modular and testable manner

+> I don't understand this concept AT ALL!

 <span aria-hidden="true"><br></span>